BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <hr/>

 <p>
-I read this when I was around eight or ten years old, in around 1998-2000.
+I read this when I was around 8 years old, in around 1998.
 It is a literary masterpiece.
 </p>

 <p>